-Participants of ECAP work directly with the project partners in one or more of ECAP’s eight action areas, to help meet the project’s targets.
-This could include:
+Participants of ECAP worked directly with the project partners in one or more of ECAP’s eight action areas, to help meet the project’s targets.
+This included:

-• Being involved in pilots and trials (i.e. fibre to fibre) where you report on findings.
+• Being involved in pilots and trials (i.e. fibre to fibre) and reporting on findings.

-• Creating sustainable fibre strategies and action plans, and measure and report on progress.
+• Creating sustainable fibre strategies and action plans, and measuring and reporting on progress.

-As well as working towards achieving environmental savings, participants get access to advice, training and tools, and the support of a European network of like-minded organisations.
+As well as working towards achieving environmental savings, participants got access to advice, training and tools, and the support of a European network of like-minded organisations.
 Get in touch to find out more.

 ASOS is a global fashion destination for 20-somethings.
-ASOS sells cutting-edge fashion and offers a wide variety of fashion-related content, making ASOS.com the hub of a thriving fashion community.
-It sells products, through localised mobile and web experiences, to almost every country in the world.
+We sell cutting-edge fashion and offer a wide variety of fashion-related content, making ASOS.com the hub of a thriving fashion community.
+We sell over 85,000 branded and own-label products through localised mobile and web experiences, delivering from our fulfilment centres in the UK, US and Europe to almost every country in the world.
+We tailor the mix of own-label, global and local brands sold through each of our eight local language websites: UK, US, France, Germany, Spain, Italy, Australia and Russia.

 Blycolin is an international partner in linen services for (care) hotels, restaurants, holiday villages and wellness centres.
 For Blycolin, people and their welfare, sustainable procurement, and care for the environment are central issues, both in its own performance and that of its partners.
 With green services and sustainable products available, Blycolin also supports its customers and partners in the pursuit towards corporate social responsibility.